-Hang a poster with the 12×12 or 10×10 table on the wall.
+Hang on your wall a 12 by 12 grid (or 10 by 10) with the skip-counting patterns written in it.
 Remind your child to glance at it several times a day.
 It can work wonders for visual students!

 Recite the skip-counting lists or multiplication facts aloud just before going to bed.
 This can turn them into mastered facts by the next morning.

 This tool also practices the tables both forwards and backwards at the same time — which is exactly the approach I've taken in my books and in my videos for the multiplication tables.
 Practicing them both ways is so great, because it allows the students to master division facts "in disguise" at the same time.

 I feel that timed drills are just one tool among many when it comes to learning math facts.
 Some children will thrive on them; in other words, they will learn quickly when they are used.
 Perhaps they like the challenge of racing against the clock.
 There are a number of timed computer games that can work very well for drilling facts.
 Here are two online ones:

 You can also use regular, printable multiplication worksheets for the multiplication tables

 Yet for other students, timed drills may be counterproductive and they may end up in tears and frustration.
 The proof is in the pudding: just try it and see how it goes.

 Games are very helpful once you get to the "random drilling" stage (after having completed the structured drills).
 I have compiled a LONG list of online multiplication games and software here.

 Computer-based drilling can be very rewarding to children when they begin to notice that they are truly learning the facts and are becoming able to complete the drills successfully.
 They can actually come to enjoy the process.